-ip command is highly powerful command that replaced the now-depreciated ifconfig command which was a part of net-tools package.
+ip command is a highly powerful command that replaced the now-depreciated ifconfig command which was a part of the net-tools package.
 The general syntax of the command is as follows:

-Where xx must be replaced with one of following to get desired output.
+Where xx must be replaced with one of the following to get the desired output.

 -V to display ip utility version

 -s to display more information about the command

 Finding the IP address of the Linux System

 Launch ‘Terminal’ and enter the following command to list all the IP address.

 It should display all available IP address including device names.
 If you are only interested in the default IP address that connects to the internet, use a grep parameter to list that one.